pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 4.5: Ask Bob to Import the Agent and Tool
+## 4.5: Ask Bob to import the agent and tool

 Now that the environment is configured, ask Bob to import the assets into watsonx Orchestrate.